iszczesniak/abcd/README.md

 # abcd

-The implementation of the adapted and constrained Dijkstra for elastic optical networks.
+This software implements the adapted and constrained Dijkstra for elastic optical networks.

 The code in the repository is under development.
 You can checkout the "1.0" tag to get the version used to produce results for this article: